 This website features many of the projects --and some photography-- that I have worked on throughout the years both as a self-directed hobbyist and a student.
 I have explored many technologies and programming languages in hopes to find my own niche as a developer and the projects page may have a hint of that.
 While I find most back-end development fascinating, I also enjoy the prospect that what I develop will be used and appreciated by my peers and ultimately useful for the end users.

-My name is Sean Conquest and I am an aspiring technology professional.
+Hi, my name is Sean Conquest.
+I am a developer that loves creating useful things.
 I completed my formal education in May 2019 at the University of South Florida Sarasota-Manatee, receiving my Bachelor of Science in Information Technology with a concentration in Applications and Mobile Development.

 The name PrestigeCode came from a small brainstorm with the idea that I could make some sort of income online.
 I was young and naïve but nonetheless motivated.
 I never followed through with the idea.
 I went ahead and started to learn some simple HTML and CSS, didn’t really have a direct goal but to boast to my friends that I had a website (while in 6th grade).
 I had hosted it off my laptop, so it wasn’t reliably online.
 Eventually I found an older desktop to use as a server, I went ahead and moved everything over to that.
 It was reliable for around 3 years, only turning off when the cursed Florida lightning storms came rolling in.